MBA Track in Real Estate Development Management

 Dan Ivanoff is the founder and managing investment partner of Schnitzer West LLC, one of the region’s premier fastest growing real estate investment, development and property management companies.
 “Outperform The Expected” is Schnitzer West’s philosophy, which is reflected in a unique combination of research and analytics, highly disciplined management and entrepreneurial spirit.
 Under his leadership, Schnitzer West has become recognized for creating innovative workplaces and living spaces, for delivering superior-to-market returns and for its value-creation approach to investment management.

-Students interested in being a part of the Construction Management track must meet admissions guidelines as set by the Leeds MBA Program.
+Students interested in being a part of the Real Estate Development track must meet admissions guidelines as set by the Leeds MBA Program.
 Applications for admission are accepted for the fall semester only.

-Our Construction Management faculty includes Tom Thibodeau, one of the nation’s top real estate finance professors and academic researchers, and Amy Javernick-Will, renowned researcher in the area of project-based organizations in the architecture, engineering and construction industry.
+Our Real Estate Development Management faculty includes Tom Thibodeau, one of the nation’s top real estate finance professors and academic researchers, and Amy Javernick-Will, renowned researcher in the area of project-based organizations in the architecture, engineering and construction industry.

 Thomas G. Thibodeau